 The man starts to follow her and the boss says, “Where are you going?”
 The man says, “I’m going home, too.
 I can’t work in the dark.”

-Check back with us tomorrow for 5 ways to bring the holiday spirit to a hospital.
+Check back with us for our 10th blog tomorrow for 5 ways to bring the holiday spirit to a hospital.

 You’re probably wondering why a digital signage company is blogging about jokes.

 Yes, this is not typical blogging content for us, but jokes are one example of content that can be displayed on office screens to lighten the mood and build morale.

 Head here for more examples of content to display on your office screens.